WiserSolutions/quadro/docs/pubsub.md

 ## Receive Message

-To recieve messages add a handler class that implements handle method to the handler folder with the name `${messageType}.js`
+To receive messages add a handler class that implements handle method to the handler folder with the name `${messageType}.js`

 Quadro will automatically picks the handler on startup and registers it.
 It will receive all the messages from the input queue and routes the message to appropriate handler based on messageType